mizamae/GarminSlopeDatafield/README.md

 # Datafield for Garmin devices
-Datafield that shows the current slope (in %) that you are in
+Datafield that shows the current slope (in %) that you are in.